 This Annual Report on Form 10-K contains "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933 (the "Securities Act") and Section 21E of the Securities Exchange Act of 1934 ("the Exchange Act").
 All statements other than statements of historical fact included in this Annual Report on Form 10-K including, without limitation, "Business" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" regarding our financial position, business strategy and plans and objectives for future performance are forward-looking statements.
 You can identify these statements by the fact that they do not relate strictly to historical or current facts.
-Forward-looking statements are commonly identified by the use of such terms and phrases as "will", "could", "can", "may", "strives", "hopes", "intends", "believes", "estimates", "expects", "projects", "anticipates," "foreseeable future", "seeks" and words or phrases of similar import in connection with any discussion of future operating or financial performance.
+Forward-looking statements are commonly identified by the use of such terms and phrases as "will," "could," "can," "may," "strive," "hope," "intend," "believe," "estimate," "continue," "plan," "expect," "project," "anticipate," "outlook," "foreseeable future," "seek" and words or phrases of similar import in connection with any discussion of future operating or financial performance.
 In particular, these include statements relating to future actions, future performance or results of current and anticipated services, sales efforts, expenses, and financial results.